Preparing Data for Machine Learning

 To get the most from data analytics and visualization tools, have your data ready and available for analytics by bringing all the relevant data together in a clean and standardized format to ensure that the data is high-quality and can be trusted.
 Preparing this as a pipeline of operations within a cloud ETL tool means that when you need to bring more data up to date, potentially from many different external sources, you can just press “Run” again and all data is refreshed.

 David Langton is a seasoned software professional with over 20 years of experience creating award-winning technology and products.
-Langton currently serves as the VP of product at Matillion, a data transformation solution provider.
+David currently serves as the VP of Product at Matillion, a data transformation solution provider.
 Prior to his role at Matillion, he worked as a data warehouse manager and contractor in the financial industry.